-6.65.
+6.55.
 The required characteristics of the form of the solid waste should be considered on a case by case basis.
 The characteristics of the waste form as listed in para.
-6.64 apply for many types of solid waste.
+6.54 apply to many types of solid waste.
 Some of the characteristics (in particular homogeneity and low voidage) do not apply for certain types of solid waste.
-For example, core components are generally enclosed in thick walled waste containers without prior immobilization.

-6.66.
+6.56.
 It should be taken into account that certain processes (e.g. bituminization) are exothermic and may present a fire and/or explosion hazard, depending on the material in the mix.
 It should also be taken into account that certain metals, such as aluminium, magnesium and zirconium, could react with, for example, the alkaline water of cement slurry or water diffused from a concrete matrix, to produce hydrogen.
 In addition, some metal particles, such as zirconium, can become flammable when the ratio of the particle size to surface area and the environment are favourable.
 The behaviour of chelating agents, organic liquids or oil and salt content in liquid waste may also be of concern in the conditioning process.

-6.67.
+6.57.
 Depending on the waste characteristics and the methods of handling, transport and storage, the container may also need to provide shielding against direct radiation.
 In selecting materials for the container and its outer surface finish, consideration should be given to their ease of decontamination.
 If a waste package is not initially designed to meet the relevant acceptance criteria for transport, storage or disposal, an additional container or an overpack will be necessary to meet the acceptance criteria.
 Care should be taken to ensure the compatibility of the waste package and the overpack with the waste acceptance criteria and transport requirements.

-6.68.
+6.58.
 The conditioned waste package should provide integrity during the anticipated storage period prior to disposal and should be capable of allowing for the following: